hiring-lab/job_postings_tracker/README.md

 This file contains the % change in seasonally-adjusted postings since February 1, 2020 for total job postings in US metropolitan areas with a population of at least 500,000 people.

 * **state_job_postings_us.csv**
-This file contains the % change in seasonally-adjusted postings since February 1, 2020 for total job postings in US states and the District of Columbia.
+This file contains the % change in seasonally-adjusted postings since February 1, 2020 for total job postings in the US states and the District of Columbia.

 *Note: We will be adding more files to these folders in the weeks ahead*